vicchimenti/meta-data/README.md

 # meta-data
-code base for automated ap[proach to meta tags in cms
+code base for automated approach to meta tags in cms